hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the resource.

+* `node_resource_group` - (Optional) Name of resource group where nodes should be created.
+Note that currently pre-existing resource group cannot be used.
+Changing this forces a new resource to be created.

 ---

 A `addon_profile` block supports the following: